sacdallago/biotrainer/docs/first_steps.md

 ## Where to go from here

-Congratulations, you finished your first run of *biotrainer*!
+You finished your first run of *biotrainer*, thank you for using our software!
 In our test run, we got an accuracy of about 0.20 on the test set.
 We are confident that you could improve that result by using different model and training parameters or a more sophisticated embedding method!

 Of course, you can now start to use *biotrainer* on your own protein data.
 Or you could employ your own embedder and use its embeddings for training.
-Check out the associated [examples](../examples/custom_embeddings) to learn how to do that.
+You can also find plenty of other examples [here](../examples), including [tutorial notebooks](../examples/tutorials) that show you how to use biotrainer from python code directly.
 If you have any feedback, please do not hesitate to get in touch, e.g. by creating an [issue](https://github.com/sacdallago/biotrainer/issues).